Skip to main content

 This session will provide an overview of systematic and scoping reviews, how they differ from literature reviews, what you should be thinking about as you plan your research, and the support available through Northwestern Libraries.
 This session is geared towards faculty, postdocs, graduate students, and other researchers.

-This session is presented by Lauren McKeen McDonald, Open Education Librarian; and Jason Kruse, Undergraduate Engagement Librarian.
+This session is presented by Jason Kruse, Undergraduate Engagement Librarian.

 A Northwestern Zoom Account is required to access this session.